Baseball Card Guide: Are My Cards Worth Money? // ONE37pm

 Spam is reduced on this website by the usage of Akismet.
 Learn more about how your comment data is handled. a link to the page’s load

 The cards are packed in dusty shoe boxes and arranged in binders to keep them orderly.
 With the exception of Hall of Famers and rookie cards, all of my prized cards are kept in a wooden box that my father gave me.
 I amassed my collection in a variety of methods throughout the years.
 My father handed me all of his old playing cards from the 1960s and 1970s, just like in a nice Disney movie.
 My cousin also gave me a few of his old business cards from the early 2000s.
 When I was little, I used to receive gift packs of playing cards.

 While my collection was shrinking, I would purchase cards from baseball card stores.

 I would purchase individual cards on eBay, but I would also purchase unopened packs of cards from the late 1980s and early 1990s in large quantities.

-When I was growing up, one of my first hobbies was collecting baseball cards, which made perfect sense given how much I enjoyed baseball as a kid.
+When I was growing up, one of my earliest interests was collecting baseball cards, which made perfect sense given how much I enjoyed baseball as a youngster.

 Baseball cards were a huge social event in their own right.